2023 NICC Agenda

 Global Economic Outlook

 8:15 - 9 am

 Join Swiss Re’s Jérôme Jean Haegeli for a whirlwind tour of the challenges, complexities and opportunities facing the industry and society in Canada and worldwide amid political instability, conflict, higher interest rates, stagflation and fragile financial systems.
 Q&A will be encouraged.

 9 - 10 am

 CEO, Hiscox Re & ILS

-Always a favourite at the NICC, the 2022 Global Leaders’ Panel promises to be particularly engaging.
-Global developments in the re/insurance arena always have a direct and immediate impact in the Canadian market.
-Technology, capital, inflation, CAT losses, M&A, global regulatory developments and emerging risks will be among the crucial topics discussed by this highly esteemed panel.
+Attention will be intensely focused on the 2023 Global Leaders’ Panel.
+This following the generationally difficult 2023 renewal season.
+Will 2024 renewals be better/worse or the same?
+Global developments in the retro/re/insurance arena always have a direct and immediate impact in the Canadian market.
+Technology, capital demands, interest rates, inflation, CAT losses, M&A, global regulatory developments and emerging risks will be among the crucial topics discussed by this highly esteemed panel.